DCASE-REPO/dcase2019_task2_baseline/README.md

 * We used the following hyperparameters:

+  * All runs used Xavier initialization as well as batch normalization and the Adam optimizer with the default settings as specified in `parse_hparams()` in `model.py`.

   * Noisy training: batch size 64, learning rate 1e-4, no learning rate decay, dropout keep probability 0.8, label smoothing factor 0.3, global max pooling.
 We trained on the entire noisy training set for ~10 epochs (~3 hrs on a Tesla V-100).

   * Curated training: batch size 64, learning rate 3e-3, learning rate decay 0.94, dropout keep probability 0.6, label smoothing factor 0.1, global max pooling, warmstarted using all weights from all layers.
 We trained on the entire curated training set for ~100 epochs (~5 hrs on a Tesla V-100).